Submission to the

 - exercise religion or belief in worship, teaching, practice and observance.

 Thus, freedom of religion is an individual right, but can also be exercised collectively.
 The internal (private) dimension of the right – the freedom to adopt or hold a belief – is absolute.
-However, the external (public) dimension – the freedom to manifest that belief in worship, observance, practice or teaching – may be limited by law when deemed necessary to protect the public safety, order, health or morals, or the fundamental rights and freedoms of others.
+However, the external (public) dimension – the freedom to manifest that belief in worship, observance, practice or teaching – may be limited by law when deemed necessary to protect the public safety, order, health or morals, or the fundamental rights and freedoms of others. [emphasis added]

 This definition is based on Article 18 of the Universal Declaration of Human Rights (UNDHR) and the related International Covenant on Civil and Political Rights, and draws on General comment 22, which states that “Article 18 protects theistic, non-theistic and atheistic beliefs, as well as the right to profess any religion or belief.
 The terms ‘belief’ and ‘religion’ are to be broadly construed.”